18F/handbook/_pages/welcome-to-18f/classes/travel-101.md

 title: Travel 101
 ---

-This post contains everything you need to know about how to book travel.
+This post contains an overview of what you need to know about how to book travel, excerpted from [our comprehensive Travel Guide](/travel-guide-start-here/).

 ### Leadership